cnorling/norling.io/content/post/latex-resume/index.md

 There are many different types of documents, and all those documents have things in common regardless of who wrote the document.
 Classes are a collection of common parameters and characteristics in a document that should apply to all documents of that type.
 LaTeX ships with a few default document classes that you can use like report, book, article, or letter.
 Article is a good class to use if you want a blank template to work with.

+### Functions and Variables

+Functions

+You declare a variable the same way you declare a function; Just create a function that returns the value you want assigned to the variable.
+You can then use that function wherever you want to

 ### Drawing Things

 There are a million ways to do what you probably want, and 50% of those ways will probably involve using TikZ